iamigorok/IPFS-REST-API/README.md

 ## Overview

-I was lucky enough to work during my summer internship on this RESTful API that I connected to a smart contract deployed over the Ethereum blockchain to allow users to keep track of all the files they have stored on the IPFS network.
-The users don't interact directly with the smart contract, so no need to connect a wallet to sign a transaction or to communicate any sensitive data since all the calls to the smart contract are delegated to the owner of the contract (acts as middleware).
+I was lucky enough to work during my summer internship on this RESTful API that I connected to a smart contract deployed on the Ethereum blockchain to allow users  to call all the files they have stored on the IPFS network in a user friendly way.
+There is no need to connect a wallet to sign a transaction or to communicate any sensitive data to the API, since all the calls to the smart contract are delegated to the owner of the contract (acts as middleware).

 ## Payment